alexis-arcen/rocq-word-commutation/README.md

 -   [./theory.md](./theory.md) : Mathematical proof of the Commutation Lemma.
 -   [./assignment.md](./assignment.md) : Definitions and lemmas given by our professor.
 -   [./proof_documented](./proof_documented.v) : Formal proof with documentation.

-> [!IMPORTANT]
-> This is a supervised project; the outline of the main proof, along with several key
-> lemmas, were provided by our instructor.
-Therefore, all provided materials will be
-> explicitly credited.
-See [Rocq Implementation](./docs/rocq_details.md) for more details.